Bonar Law: Early life and education

 Andrew Bonar Law was born on 16 September 1858 in Kingston (now Five Rivers), New Brunswick, to the Reverend James Law, a minister of the Free Church of Scotland, and his wife Eliza Kidston Law.
 He was of Scottish and Irish (mainly Ulster Scots) ancestry.
 At the time of his birth, New Brunswick was still a separate colony, as the Canadian Confederation was not formed until 1867.

-His mother originally wanted to name him after Robert Murray M'Cheyne, a preacher she greatly admired, but as his older brother was already called Robert, he was instead named after Andrew Bonar, a biographer of M'Cheyne.
+His mother originally wanted to name him after Robert Murray McCheyne, a preacher she greatly admired, but as his older brother was already called Robert, he was instead named after Andrew Bonar, a biographer of McCheyne.
 Throughout his life he was always called Bonar by his family and close friends, never Andrew.
 He originally signed his name as A. B. Law, changing to A. Bonar Law in his thirties.
 He was referred to as Bonar Law by the public.